leahjia/NodeJS/README.md

 ### Organization & Interaction of Components
 [include figure here]
 ### System Dependencies [dependencies within and without system]
+- System dependencies for Node.js are the libraries or software required for the application to function properly.
+There are two categories of system dependencies: Operating system dependencies and third-party library dependencies.
+Operating system dependencies provide services for Node.js to interact with and one example is the Node Package Manager (npm) which allows developers to share and manage  reusable code modules.
+Third-party dependencies are not part of functionality provided by Node.js, but they are needed and required  in order to build certain features.
+One example of this type of third-party dependencies is express.js which is a framework that allows us to simplify web application development.
+For developers to use Node.js and build high level applications we need these dependencies.
 ### Codeline’s Model’s source code structure
 ### System’s approach to testing and configuration